-Providers of residential support, agency-directed personal assistance, group day, community engagement, community coaching, and supported employment services have the option of initially developing a "60-day assessment plan," an interim plan for the first 60 days that the individual is with a new provider or service.
+Providers of residential support, personal assistance, day support, and supported employment services have the option of initially developing a "60-day assessment plan," an interim plan for the first 60 days that the individual is with a new provider or service.
 This is designed to permit the provider to gather some situational information about the individual, as well as to give the individual the opportunity to experience the provider/service.
 Towards the end of the 60-day period, a decision is made by both provider and individual to maintain or terminate the relationship.
 If the individual will be remaining with the provider, an "annual plan" addressing identified needs and preferences is developed and implemented.